KhiopsML/khiops-doc/docs/learn/autofeature_engineering.md

 ## Multi-table Feature Construction

 Auto Feature Engineering corresponds to the first **(A)** step of the Auto-ML pipeline implemented by Khiops.
 It is an optional pre-processing step to handle multi-table input data.
 Feature engineering is usually performed manually by data scientists, and is a time-consuming and risky task that can lead to overfitting.
 Khiops is able to automatically extract a large amount of aggregates from the secondary tables which are constructed and selected to avoid overfitting.
-These aggregates are all informative for the learning task at hand.
+These selected aggregates are all informative for the learning task at hand.

 <picture>
   <source srcset="/assets/images/auto-ml-pipeline-A.webp" type="image/webp">